goramartin/master-thesis/docs/text/table-of-contents.md

   - intergration
 - user interface
 - tesing
-  - performance
   - queries
   - results
+  - performance
 - conclusion
   - future work
   - yago

+_

-- general question
+- general questions
   - how to combine intro to wikidata and its analysis
+    - mainly what i did in the research project and what actually is inside the ontology
+  - how to do the information retrieval intro
+  - how to do the foremost intro
   - how to combine related work with formal intro about retrieval and solution building
-  - how to do the foremost intro